-The term of office of each director shall be two (2) years, with each term expiring as of the January meeting of the Board of Directors immediately following the year in which the director’s term expires.
+The term of office of each director shall be two (2) years, with each term expiring as of the January meeting of the Board of Directors for the year in which the director’s term expires.
 There is no limit on the number of terms which a director may serve.

 (a) Whenever a vacancy exists on the board of directors, whether by death, resignation, increase in number of authorized directors, or otherwise, the vacancy shall be filled by appointment of a new director by a majority of the remaining directors at a regular or special meeting of the board.

-(a) The Board of Directors shall meet not less than four (4) times each year, generally in the months of January, April, July and October of each year.
-The board may meet at any other times by meetings called in the manner prescribed in these bylaws.
+(a) The board of directors shall meet not less than four (4) times each year.
+The board may meet at any other times by meetings called in the manner prescribed in these by-laws.
 Meetings shall be held at the offices of the Library, or at such other place as the board of directors may from time to time by resolution designate, within the corporate limits of the Village of Glen Ellyn.

 (b) If the board adopts a resolution establishing the regular meetings and distributes a copy of the minutes of the meeting to all directors, no additional notice of the regular meetings shall be required.
 The corporation shall request the Library to post the date, time and location of all scheduled meetings on the Library’s website.

 (d) The party calling for the special meeting shall be responsible for serving the Notice of Special Meeting on all directors.
-In addition, the Library shall be requested to post a copy of the Notice of Special Meeting in the entrance foyer.
-A certificate of service of the Notice of Special Meeting shall be signed by the party causing the notice to be served on all directors, specifying the manner and timing of the service, which certificate shall be delivered to the Secretary and become a part of the record of minutes of the Board of Directors.
+In addition, the Library shall be requested to post a copy of the Notice of Special Meeting on the Library website.
+A certificate of service of the Notice of Special Meeting shall be signed by the party causing the notice to be served on all directors, specifying the manner and timing of the service, which certificate shall be delivered to the Secretary and become a part of the record of minutes of the board of directors.
 The Notice of Special Meeting shall state the purpose for which the meeting is being called.
 In the absence of the unanimous consent of all incumbent directors, the only business which may be conducted at a Special Meeting shall be the stated purpose, or purposes, for which the special meeting was called.

-(e) At least four (4) directors shall constitute a quorum for the transaction of business at any meeting of the board.
-Once a meeting of the Board of Directors is lawfully convened the act of a majority of directors present at any meeting at which a quorum is present shall be the act of the Board of Directors.
+(d) At least four (4) directors shall constitute a quorum for the transaction of business at any meeting of the board.
+Once a meeting of the board of directors is lawfully convened the act of a majority of directors present at any meeting at which a quorum is present shall be the act of the board of directors.
 A quorum shall not be affected by a director leaving a meeting before adjournment.
 If less than a number of directors are present at any meeting to meet the quorum requirement, a majority of the directors present may adjourn the meeting to a date certain.
-Each director shall receive notice of the date of the meeting date set by the Board of Directors.
+Each director shall receive notice of the date of the meeting date set by the board of directors.
 One director may participate by telephone conference at a meeting of the directors provided that the director’s statements may be audible to all persons present at the meeting and all persons participating in the meeting can communicate with each other.
 Participation in such meeting shall constitute attendance at the meeting.

 The officers of the corporation shall be a president, a secretary, and a treasurer.
 All officers must be members of the board of directors.
 No two offices may be held by the same person.
 There shall be no limit on the number of terms for which an individual may hold office.

-The corporation’s secretary shall keep the minutes of meetings of the Board of Directors, in one or more books provided for that purpose; see that all notices are duly given in accordance with these bylaws or as required by law; be custodian of the corporate records and of the seal of the corporation; make available to any director, the Director of the Library, or any person delegated by a director or the Director of the Library, at all reasonable times and on demand, these bylaws, the articles of incorporation, the minutes of any meeting, and the other records of the corporation.
+The corporation’s secretary shall keep the minutes of meetings of the board of directors, in one or more books provided for that purpose; see that all notices are duly given in accordance with these bylaws or as required by law; be custodian of the corporate records and of the seal of the corporation; make available to any director, the Director of the Library, or any person delegated by a director or the Library Director, at all reasonable times and on demand, these bylaws, the articles of incorporation, the minutes of any meeting, and the other records of the corporation.

 CONTRACTS, CHECKS, DEPOSITS, AND FUNDS